igor47/blog/_posts/2018-01-20-my-projects-belden-spa.md

 ---
 layout: post
-title: My Projects: The Belden Spa
+title: The Belden Spa Summer 2017
 ---

 The Spa was a project for [False Profit's](http://www.false-profit.com/) [Priceless](http://priceless.false-profit.com/) event in 2017.